lcs-djones/icd2o-s1-2024-2025/content/source-icd2o/shared/Portfolios/Landmarks and Iconic Structures Notion Reflection.md

 8. How did you ensure your landmark or iconic structure were realistically printable?

-9. Do you feel your chess set meets the success criteria?
+9. Do you feel your landmark meets the success criteria?
 Why or why not?

 10. How can the skills and knowledge you gained from this project be applied to other areas of design or problem-solving?